Newpark Comprehensive School

-Newpark Comprehensive School (Scoil Chuimsitheach na Páirce Nua) is a mixed, Church of Ireland, state comprehensive secondary school in Blackrock, County Dublin, Ireland which was established in 1972 after the Department of Education purchased Avoca & Kingstown School, which was itself an amalgamation of two small private schools which had been established in the 1890s.
+Newpark Comprehensive School (Scoil Chuimsitheach na Páirce Nua) is a co-educational Church of Ireland secondary school, in Blackrock, County Dublin, Ireland.
+Established in 1972, there are approximately 860 pupils enrolled in the school.

+Governance

-Newpark has a Christian tradition, reflecting its origins within the Protestant tradition, and is under the patronage of the Church of Ireland Archbishop of Dublin.
+Newpark has a Protestant tradition, and is under the patronage of the Church of Ireland Archbishop of Dublin.

 History

 Lunchtime in Newpark in 2006, in front of the former main block (now demolished).

 Avoca school and Kingstown grammar school

 Avoca School in Blackrock was founded in 1892 by Albert Augustus "A.A."
 MacDonagh M.A.
 (1869-1934) who served for a long time as its headmaster, and Kingstown Grammar School in 1894 by Matthew Edward Devlin (whose son Rev. John Edward Devlin took over as Kingstown's headmaster in 1932).

 The two founding schools catered primarily for Protestant children in the Blackrock and Dún Laoghaire areas, but the schools also welcomed pupils from other religious faiths, and from none.
 In 1968 the original schools amalgamated as Avoca & Kingstown School at Newtownpark Avenue.